Port Stephens Drive, Salamander Bay

 |August 2022||TBC||In progress||$845k|

-Port Stephens Council received funding under the NSW Koala Strategy to deliver a range of initiatives to help reduce koala vehicle strike along Port Stephens Drive.
-This area was identified as a blackspot under the NSW Koala Strategy.
-The project is designed to reduce the number of koala deaths and injury in this area.
+This area was identified as a blackspot under the NSW Koala Program.
+The project is designed to reduce the number of Koala deaths and injuries in this area.

 The works will involve the installation of the following key components: